 \section{Abstract}

-The present paper aims at describing in details the asymptotic composition of a class of $d$-colour P{\'o}lya urn: namely balanced, tenable and irreducible urns.
+The present paper aims at describing in details the asymptotic composition of a class of $d$-colour P{\'o}lya urns: namely balanced, tenable and irreducible urns.
 We decompose the composition vector of such urns according to the Jordan decomposition of their replacement matrix.
-The projections of the composition vector onto the so-called \emph{small} Jordan spaces are known to be asymptotically gaussian, but the asymptotic behaviour of the projections onto the \emph{large} Jordan spaces are not known in full details up to now and are discribed by a limiting random variables called $W$, depending on the parameters of the urn.
+The projections of the composition vector onto the so-called \emph{small} Jordan spaces are known to be asymptotically gaussian, but the asymptotic behaviour of the projections onto the \emph{large} Jordan spaces are not known in full details up to now and are described by a limit random variable called $W$, depending on the parameters of the urn.

 We prove, via the study of smoothing systems, that the variable $W$ has a density and that it is moment-determined.